-In determining the amount of damages to be presented as evidence in a personal injury trial, judges are often called on to decide whether to admit as evidence the higher, billed amount, the lesser amount actually paid as the cost of services rendered after the write-off, or both.
-They must also decide what final amount the injured plaintiff is entitled to recover as an element of damages.
+In determining the amount of damages as evidence in a personal injury trial, judges often decide whether to admit higher, billed amount or the amount after insurance.
+The lesser amount actually paid as the cost of services rendered after the write-off, or both.
+Most importantly, the data informs the jury who may decide what final amount the injured plaintiff may recover as an element of damages.
 The result is a very awkward collision between the realities of today’s health insurance industry, modern medical billing, and a 200-year-old legal rule known as the Collateral Source Rule (CSR).
 Medical billing expert witness Howell should understand CSR.

 Medical billing expert witnesses should understand that many states have a collateral source rule.

-The Collateral Source Rule (CSR) has been called one of “the oddities of American accident law.”
+To clarify, a Collateral Source Rule (CSR) has been called one of “the oddities of American accident law.”
 John G. Fleming.
 The Collateral Source Rule and Loss Allocation in Tort Law, 54 CAL.
 L. REV. 1478 (1966).
-CSR doctrine states that if an injured party who sues in a civil lawsuit receives benefits from an insurance policy or some other source independent of the third-party tortfeasor (defendant), such “collateral” benefits cannot be revealed to the jury.
+CSR doctrine states that if an injured party in a civil lawsuit receives benefits from an insurance policy those are collateral benefits.
+Such collateral or other source independent of the third-party tortfeasor (defendant), cannot be revealed to the jury.
 Damages paid by a collateral source are sometimes referred to by the tort reform advocates as “phantom damages.”
 The Restatement of Torts, Second, defines the CSR in § 920A(2):

 § 920A Effect of Payments Made to Injured Party

-(1) A payment made by a tortfeasor or by a person acting for him to a person whom he has injured is credited against his tort liability, as are payments made by another who is, or believes he is, subject to the same tort liability.
+(1) A payments by a tortfeasor or by a person acting for him to a person whom he has injured is credited against his tort liability, as are payments by another who is, or believes he is, subject to the same tort liability.

 Related Links and Posts